 - Intern at Essex Essential Early Education Program (2001)

 - Intern at Chittenden County State’s Attorney’s Office (2003)

 - Essex High School Graduate, with honors (2003)

 - Northeastern University, Bachelors of Science (2009)

 - Pathways Vermont Support Line Developer in collaboration with Department of Mental health as mandated by Act 79 (2012)

 - Vermont Support Line Program Director (2013-2015)

-- National Association of Social Work Board Member, Social Justice Steering Committee Member (since 2016)
+- National Association of Social Work, Vice President, Board Member, Social Justice Steering Committee, Legislative Committee Chair (2016-2020)